valentin-dion/Agentix/README.md

 ## Why
 I've been researching agentic behaviors for the last 18 months.
+My goal, all along, was to build an agent that would eventually help its own development.
 The biggest hurdle was accidental complexity.
+Using Langchain, I drawned in complexity and boilerplate.

+I came to realize that Langchain was not the best approach, so I came to the conclusion I had to build things from scratch.

 I took a pause and tried my best to design the most **Low code** and **Low boilerplate** framework to implement agentic logic.

-If we're aiming for self improvement, the framework Agents are written in, should also be the framework that Agents write in.
-For that reason, Agentix aims at offering tools to write frontend and web server stuff.
+(Side note that will become clear at some point: If we're aiming for self improvement, the framework Agents are written in, should also be the framework that Agents write in.
+For that reason, Agentix aims at offering tools to write frontend and web server stuff)

-It also aims at implementing any arbitrarely complexe agentic flow with the least amount of code.
+The goal of writing my own framework is being able to implement any arbitrarely complexe agentic flow with the least amount of code.

 ## Why is the code weird ?